jonwagner/EventSourceProxy/README.md

 **EventSourceProxy** (ESP) is the easiest way to add scalable Event Tracing for Windows (ETW) logging to your .NET program.

 *v1.0 Coming to NuGet soon...*

-*Full wiki docs coming soon...*
+Follow [@jonwagnerdotcom](http://twitter.com/#!jonwagnerdotcom) for latest updates on this library or [code.jonwagner.com](http://code.jonwagner.com) for more detailed writeups.

+## Why You Want This ##

+- You really should be logging more than you do now.
+- ETW is the best way to log in Windows.
+- It's about zero effort to add logging to new code.
+- It's zero effort to add logging to existing interfaces.
+- Generated IL keeps overhead low, and it's almost nothing if tracing is off.

-Here is ESP creating a logging interface for you automatically:
+Here is ESP implementing a logging interface for you automatically:

 	public interface ILog
 	{